-You see, my Grandpa grew up in poverty on a farm owned by a much wealthier family.
-Growing up during the Great Depression as a “hired-hand” on someone else’s land was about as glamorous as it sounds.
-Determined to pull himself out of poverty, Wayne worked hard for many years, eventually becoming postmaster in his small town.
-Along the way, he saved and invested with the goal of one day buying his own land to raise cattle, which is exactly what he did.
+When I was a boy, I spent many summers on my Grandpa Wayne’s cattle farm.
+As a young man determined to pull himself out of poverty, Wayne worked hard for many years, eventually becoming postmaster in his small town.
+Over time, he saved and invested with the goal of one day buying his own land to raise cattle, which is exactly what he did.
 It was the classic American Dream.

-We apply these principles in everything we make.
-Our materials are intentional, choosing to use only the Top 1% of leather.
-We source U.S. steerhides like my Grandpa raised.
+I eventually left law behind, but I carried his message of quality and hard work into this business.
+Our materials are intentional, choosing to use full grain leather made from U.S. steerhides like the cattle my Grandpa raised.
 Each design is meticulously thought out, tested, retested and refined with perfection as the aim.
 We want our customers to own something of substance and cherish it for years to come.

 We’re a family business based in historic Franklin, Tennessee – a town that embodies Americana.
 It’s an efficient operation with my son Jackson using any extra boxes laying around the warehouse to build forts.
-We’d love to have you be a part of our story.

 Andrew Lynch, Founder